-There is a certain type of madness, they say, to living under the sun.
+There is a certain type of madness, they say, to living under the midnight sun.
 A lack of punctuation; days that blend together in a ceaseless feast of light.
 Your body, the deepest most secret programming of your biology thrown into disarray.
 The eyes don’t want to close.
 The mind cannot rest.
 The boundaries between what happened, what could have happened, and what you say happened become harder to discern.
 Maybe even impossible to differentiate.

 Let’s say you saw a shadowy figure crossing the lava field on the way to your hotel.
 You couldn’t pick up much detail, except that the body was exceptionally small, like that of a toddler but with the head of an older, wrinkled man.
 He was dressed in the same colors of the landscape, a mix of basalt and moss.
 The car was going so fast, and there had been all that drinking the night before, but you recall a pointed stare coming from the man before he disappeared.
 You rubbed away a chill that crawled down your arms.